Alzar/EasyLoadout.LSPDFR/README.md

 ## Requirements

-* Rage Plugin Hook (Developed and tested on RPH v0.62.1216.14731)
+* Rage Plugin Hook (Developed and tested on RPH v0.64.1234.15464)
-* LSPD First Response (Developed and tested on LSPDFR v0.3.1)
+* LSPD First Response (Developed and tested on LSPDFR v0.4)
 * RageNativeUI (Developed and tested on RageNatuveUI v1.6.3)
-* EasyLoadout (Developed and tested on EasyLoadout v1.10.1.70)
+* EasyLoadout.Core (Developed and tested on EasyLoadout v1.7)

 NOTE: This does require you have Easy Loadout install, but does not require that it is loaded when you go on-duty to work.